larissaperinoto/job-insights/README.md

 # Job Insights

-[Trybe](https://www.betrybe.com/) is a technology school focused on training Web Developers and the Job Insigths project was proposed as an activity to improve studies on computer Science.
+[Trybe](https://www.betrybe.com/) is a technology school focused on training Web Developers and the Job Insights project was proposed as an activity to improve studies on computer Science.

 ### Description